 To do so, include the Process control.
 In the Advanced tab select the Default value.
 This way you are defining a filter to search for that specific process chosen.

 Define the control as not editable to avoid users from changing the filter.

 •Text Controls can be defined to be searched with an approximate or an exact match.

 oExact: The text has to be written exactly as it was entered for Bizagi .

 oApproximate: End users can type a part of a string and Bizagi will display all cases containing it.

 •Numerical and Date controls can have lower and upper limits to search for ranges.

 Select whether the control is the lower limit (from) or upper limit (to).
 In this case, the same field is called on twice in the same form, and the display name is changed to indicate the initial and final range, respectively.

-•Once Queries have been deployed to the Production environment, and to guarantee their correct performance, they will not be available to edit or delete.
+•Once Queries have been deployed to the Production environment using one click deployment, and to guarantee their correct performance, they will not be available to edit or delete.
 If new queries are needed, you can create new ones and associate them.